Stirlings Australia Terms & Conditions of sale and services

 2. Terms of payment

-2.2 the customer shall be liable for legal or other costs incurred by the company in the recovery or attempted recovery of any amounts due and
+2.2 The customer shall be liable for legal or other costs incurred by the company in the recovery or attempted recovery of any amounts due and

-2.3 the company’s credit facility with the customer may be withdrawn at any time, without notice, at the absolute discretion of the company.
+2.3 The company’s credit facility with the customer may be withdrawn at any time, without notice, at the absolute discretion of the company.

 the company, not withstanding that every quotation given by the company is subject to the continuing availability of the goods the subject of

-3.2 customers’ order requiring processing of goods to the customer’s specification must be accompanied by a written purchase order.
+3.2 Customers’ order requiring processing of goods to the customer’s specification must be accompanied by a written purchase order.

-3.3 the company shall not be bound by any conditions attaching to the customer’s order or acceptance of a quotation and, unless such
+3.3 The company shall not be bound by any conditions attaching to the customer’s order or acceptance of a quotation and, unless such

 other levies.
 Any charge, duty, sales tax or other expenditure which is not applicable at the date of the quotation or sale invoice but which is

-3.5 a quotation contains commercially sensitive information and in receiving a quotation, the customer shall not disclose such information, in total
+3.5 A quotation contains commercially sensitive information and in receiving a quotation, the customer shall not disclose such information, in total

 4. Inspection and acceptance

-4.1 the customer shall examine all goods immediately on delivery and shall be deemed to have accepted that the goods are of the description,
+4.1 The customer shall examine all goods immediately on delivery and shall be deemed to have accepted that the goods are of the description,

 Goods processed to the customer’s specifications are not returnable.
 Other goods may be returned if returned within 14 days of their delivery in

 6. Passing of property and risk